 It is very easy to go through life not worrying about potential health issues.
 I get it – life is hectic and you have one million things you would rather be doing (compared to going to the doctor), but do you really want to wait until it is too late?
-I see it all the time: women and men delaying their appointments, ignoring a mole that looks irregular or popping aspirin, in order to “fix” their toothache.
+I see it all the time: women and men delaying their appointments, ignoring a mole that looks irregular, or popping aspirin, in order to “fix” their toothache.
 While ignoring potential issues is much easier short-term, it can be detrimental down the road if there are in fact major (or even minor) issues.
 So please, make your health a priority in your life and actually visit the doctor when you need to.
-If you are not sure when you need to go to the doctor, let me help you!
-Here are four health signs that you should not ignore:
+It is also important to head over to http://www.

 Lifestyle-related causes – alcohol or drugs or lack of regular exercise can lead to feelings of fatigue.